 Our facility includes a walking trail; swimming pool; and basketball, pickleball, and volleyball courts.
 A modern gym contains treadmills, stationary bicycles, stair masters, elliptical machines, weight machines, and free weights.

-Patients receive education on exercise physiology to help them better understand conflicting information presented in magazines and the media.
+Residents receive education on exercise physiology to help them better understand conflicting information presented in magazines and the media.

 Therapies & Services

-Sierra Tucson’s multidisciplinary treatment team works with each patient to look at all aspects of his/her eating disorder.
+Sierra Tucson’s multidisciplinary treatment team works with each resident to look at all aspects of his/her eating disorder.
 Treatment is research-informed and supported by an integrated system of evidenced based practices and integrative therapies for the emotional, physical, and spiritual healing of individuals and families.

-Patients benefit from our wide range of medical and clinical services that address the eating disorder and simultaneously treat co-occurring conditions such as depression, trauma, obsessive-compulsive behaviors, or addiction.
+Residents benefit from our wide range of medical and clinical services that address the eating disorder and simultaneously treat co-occurring conditions such as depression, trauma, obsessive-compulsive behaviors, or addiction.
 A few of the treatment interventions available include:

 - Full-time medical and nursing care